The issue can be illustrated by the following example (_Decimal64 is a decimal floating type proposed in N1077):

 _Decimal64 rate = 0.1dd;

 1/ The implementation is allowed to use a type different from double and long double as the type of unsuffixed floating constant.
 This is an implementation defined type.
-The intention is this type can represent the constant extactly if the number of decimal digits is within an implementation specified limit.
-For an implemenation that supports decimal floating pointing, a possible choice is a decimal floating type.)
+The intention is that this type can represent the constant extactly if the number of decimal digits is within an implementation specified limit.
+For an implemenation that supports decimal floating pointing, a possible choice is the widest decimal floating type.

-2/ The range and precision of this type are implementation defined and are fixed throughout the program.
+2/ The range and precision of this type are implementation defined but are fixed throughout the program.

 3/ TTDT is an arithmetic type.
 All arithmetic operations are defined for this type.

 4/ Usual arithmetic conversion is extended to handle mixed operations between TTDT and other types.
 Roughly speaking, if an operation involves both TTDT and an actual type, the TTDT is converted to an actual type before the operation.
-This way, there is no "top-down" context information required when processing unsuffixed floating constants.
+This way, there is no "top-down" parsing context information required to process unsuffixed floating constants.
 Technically speaking, there is no deferring in determining the type of the constant.
 For example:

 f = 0.1;